Uralo-Siberian languages

 Uralo-Siberian is a hypothetical language family consisting of Uralic, Yukaghir, and Eskaleut.
 It was proposed in 1998 by Michael Fortescue, an expert in Eskaleut and Chukotko-Kamchatkan, in his book Language Relations across Bering Strait.
-In 2011, Fortescue removed Chukotko-Kamchatkan from the proposal.

-Uralo-Siberian may also include Nivkh.
-Formerly it also included Chukotko-Kamchatkan.
+Some have attempted to include Nivkh in Uralo-Siberian.
+Until 2011, it also included Chukotko-Kamchatkan.
+However, after 2011 Fortescue only included Uralic, Yukaghir and Eskaleut in the theory, although he argued that Uralo-Siberian languages have influenced Chukotko-Kamchatkan.

+Connections with the Uralic and other language families are generally seen as speculative, including Fortescue's Uralo-Siberian hypothesis.
+Fortescue's observations have been evaluated by specialists with a limited degree of positivity but are viewed as scattered evidence and still remain highly speculative and unproven and the soundness of the reconstructed common ancestors are challenging to evaluate.

 History

 Structural similarities between Uralic and Eskaleut languages were observed early.
 In 1746, the Danish theologian Marcus Wøldike compared Greenlandic to Hungarian.
 In 1818, Rasmus Rask considered Greenlandic to be related to the Uralic languages, Finnish in particular, and presented a list of lexical correspondences (Rask also considered Uralic and Altaic to be related to each other).
 In 1959, Knut Bergsland published the paper The Eskimo–Uralic Hypothesis, in which he, like other authors before him, presented a number of grammatical similarities and a small number of lexical correspondences.
 In 1962, Morris Swadesh proposed a relationship between the Eskaleut and Chukotko-Kamchatkan language families.
 In 1998, Michael Fortescue presented more detailed arguments in his book, Language Relations across Bering Strait.
 His title evokes Morris Swadesh's 1962 article, "Linguistic relations across the Bering Strait".

-Michael Fortescue (2017) presents, besides new linguistic evidence, also several genetic studies, that support a common origin of the included groups, with a suggested homeland in Northeast Asia.

-In 2022, a group of scholars noted that "the morphosyntactic typology of Uralic is distinctive in western Eurasia.
-A number of typological properties are eastern-looking overall, fitting comfortably into northeast Asia, Siberia, or the North Pacific Rim".